 2. Grotto Falls

 The trail to Grotto Falls is 3 miles roundtrip and is considered moderate.
 You’ll make your way through old forest growth, and the trail is rocky along many portions.
 Grotto Falls is unique compared to other waterfalls in the area; it’s the only waterfall you can walk behind.
 It stands 25 feet tall and pours into a pool of water.
 Due to the cool, moist environment around Grotto Falls, you’ll probably see salamanders in this area in the warmer months.

 3. Laurel Falls

 Because of the 2.6 mile roundtrip length, Laurel Falls is one of the most popular waterfall hikes in the Smoky Mountains.
 The paved path also makes it easier than many other trails.
 This trail gets its name from the mountain laurel covering the path in the spring and early summer.
 Once you get to the top, you’ll see the 80-foot tall, two-tiered waterfall.
 There’s a footbridge that sections the falls into two parts.

 4. Cataract Falls

 If you have small children or adults who can’t manage a moderate hike, you should take the 1.1 mile roundtrip hike to Cataract Falls.
+This is one of the best trails for hiking in Pigeon Forge for all skill levels.
 The path is clearly laid out, making it easy to follow.
 You’ll see old forest growth, walk along a creek, and see Cataract Falls at the end of the hike.
 It’s perfect for families!